 Islamic Affirmation Cards

-Eid is a time of joy but also reflection after a month of fasting.
-It’s a beautiful and modern way to combine personal growth with faith.
-A set of aesthetically designed cards features quotations from the Quran or motivational sayings (Duas) to help start the day with positive energy and gratitude.
-The cards often feature a minimalist design with gold accents, making them beautiful framed on a desk or nightstand.
-It’s a small yet profound gesture that will remind them of your friendship every day.
+Eid is a time of joy, but also of reflection following a month of fasting.
+A set of reflection cards offers a beautiful, modern way to combine personal growth with faith.
+These aesthetically designed sets often feature Quranic quotations or Duas (supplications) to help start the day with gratitude.
+With minimalist designs and gold accents, they look stunning framed on a desk or nightstand, a small yet profound gift that serves as a daily reminder of your friendship.

 - Portable spiritual reminders easy to carry as a keychain